Erisa/ts-derp-docker/README.md

 The guiding principles that distinguish this from alternatives are:

-- Compatability with all [containerboot](https://pkg.go.dev/tailscale.com/cmd/containerboot) environment variables.
+- Compatibility with all [containerboot](https://pkg.go.dev/tailscale.com/cmd/containerboot) environment variables.
 - Stable and predictable versioning, using the same version of Tailscale and DERP together to ensure stability.
 - Will not run Tailscale if not desired.
 - Full functioning of `/debug/` routes.